 Living with persistent pain can make staying active more difficult, and it’s common to reduce movement to avoid discomfort.
 But not moving very much often leads to more weakness, tiredness, and muscle pain.
 For most people, gentle and regular movement can actually improve quality of life.

 It’s best to find the right pace – too much activity all at once can lead to flare-ups and setbacks.
 Look for accessible activities or try our exercise videos, which include options tailored to specific health conditions.
-There is also lots of useful information on the NHS website about getting active if you have a disability or health condition.

 For extra support, talk to your GP about a referral to the Leeds Community Pain Service.
 They can offer guidance on managing pain while staying active.